New Found Glory: 2006–2009: Coming Home and Not Without a Fight

-Return to pop punk sound and line-up change (2010–2013)
+2010–2013: Radiosurgery and Klein's departure

 A special edition re-release to celebrate the tenth anniversary of their self-titled album was released on January 26, 2010, through Geffen Records.
 The additional material included new liner notes, demos, b-sides, The Story So Far DVD and a remix of debut single "Hit or Miss" by the late Jerry Finn.
 A full tour was also confirmed where the band would play the record in its entirety, with support from Saves the Day, Hellogoodbye and Fireworks.
 On the 29th and 30 May, the band headlined the Pop-Punk festival SlamDunk Festival held in Hatfield and Leeds.
 Shortly before the start of the band's commemorative tour, Gilbert visited his doctor for pneumonia.
 After suspicious cells were discovered in his thyroid, he underwent surgery which caused him to miss the first three dates of the new tour.
 Anthony Raneri of Bayside replaced him for this period.
 The surgery was a success.
 Later that year, the band headlined the Slam Dunk Festival along with Alkaline Trio and Capdown.

 New Found Glory began the new year by participating in the 2011 Soundwave Festival, and were later confirmed for the Reading and Leeds Festivals in August.
 The band also played a full tribute set to The Ramones with Marky Ramone on drums at The Bamboozle 2011 Festival.